Get Tech Tips

 The second law also describes heat movement in nature.
 Heat only transfers from warmer objects to cooler ones until both objects reach a state of equilibrium; hot objects cannot “gain” coldness from cooler objects.
 When you get into a cold bathtub, you might feel very cold, but your body doesn’t absorb coldness from the bathwater.
 Instead, heat leaves your body and transfers to the bathwater.

-When you step out of the bathtub and leave the water alone, it won’t return it its original cold temperature.
+When you step out of the bathtub and leave the water alone, it won’t return to its original cold temperature.
 Your body heat brought it closer to equilibrium, and that process is irreversible.

 The law’s mathematical basis